iOS Localization: How to Translate Apple Strings Files with PTC

 • You’re passing unreadMessagesCount as the dynamic value that will display in the final message.

-3. Create Your .strings File
+3. Generate Your .strings File

-To generate the .strings file:
+To generate the file:

 1. Open your project in Xcode.

-4. Add Placeholders for Dynamic Content in the .strings File
+4. Add Placeholders for Dynamic Content

 Here’s how to do it: